Injection Molding Wall Thickness: Uniform Walls Thickness Guide

 • Ribs

-Ribs support the loads on the part and must be appropriately designed to avoid premature failure.
+Ribs support the part’s loads and must be appropriately designed to avoid premature failure.
 They should be positioned perpendicular to the direction of the load and evenly spaced to distribute the load evenly.
-The rib thickness should be greater than that of the surrounding material to provide adequate support.
+The rib thickness should be greater than the surrounding material to provide adequate support.

 • Corners

-Corners are usually the weakest points in an injection molded part and should be avoided if possible.
+Corners are usually the weakest points in an injection-molded part and should be avoided if possible.
 If corners are necessary, they should be rounded to reduce stress concentrations.
-The corner’s radius should be at least three times the injection molding wall thickness of the part.
+The corner’s radius should be at least three times the part’s injection molding wall thickness.

 • Holes